Systemic co-design

 Systemic Design Practice Wheel

-The Systemic Design Practice Wheel, developed by Emma Blomkamp, helps practitioners address complex challenges through creative and participatory approaches.
-It draws on research, evaluation, education, and practice in public and social innovation, focusing on five key domains: principles, place, people, process, and practice.
-These “5 Ps” guide engagement with communities and stakeholders, integrating systems thinking, human-centred design, and participatory design to foster meaningful social change.
+Developed by Emma Blomkamp, the Systemic Design Practice Wheel supports practitioners in addressing complex challenges through creative and participatory approaches.
+Centred on the “5 Ps”—principles, place, people, process, and practice—it integrates systems thinking, human-centred design, and participatory methods to foster meaningful social change.

 Systemic Design Toolkit Guide